Table of contents

 Studying should be your main focus during your stay in Helsinki as well as in Berlin.
 However, with the student's residence status, you are entitled to work within a certain limit in Finland as well as in Germany.
 Although, students should work only during those days, when they are free from studies/school assignments.
 Being at work is not an acceptable reason to be absent from the lectures.

 Within the ConREM program, there are no dedicated modules, that are providing internship positions at companies.
 However, within a university level, there are available job fairs specially organized for students, where you can contact interested companies, offering student worker positions.
 Please note, companies are generally offering paid internship positions for master students who are working on specific topics, related to the company profile.
 It means that, by preparing an appropriate research proposal within the 2. semester of the study program, you can gain significant advantages to obtain these kinds of internship positions!
+These intership positions are advised to be organised between the 2. and the 3. semester (from May till October) of the study programme.

 Regarding employment law, taxation and other student job opportunities, please refer back to the HTW Berlin and to the Metropolia website.
 Please also note, students from outside the EU are granted a residence permit for a specific purpose – i.e. in order to study.
 Upon unreasonable discontinuing or de-registering from a study programme, for instance due to permanent work, the residence permit might become invalid.